Heterogeneous Acceleration Pipeline for Recommendation System Training: Evaluation Methodology

-Table~\ref{table:datasets} illustrates the specifications of four well-established recommender models used to evaluate \hotline.
-The number of sparse parameters varies from 5.1M (\bench{RM1}) to 266M (\bench{RM3}).
-The number of dense parameters is around 5 orders of magnitude less than the number of sparse parameters.
-The bottom MLP computes on dense inputs, whereas the top MLP generates the final recommendation for the user. \bench{RM1} is a neural network dominated model with top and bottom MLP layers and a deep learning attention layer. \bench{RM2} and \bench{RM3} models, instead, are embedding dominated as they consist of more sparse features and bigger embedding tables. \bench{RM4} has an average size of dense neural network and sparse embedding tables.
-We use open source implementation of Deep Learning (DLRM)~\cite{dlrm} and Time-based Sequence Models (TBSM)~\cite{tbsm} benchmarks to train the above mentioned models.
-TBSM trains the \bench{RM1} model and DLRM is used to train \bench{RM2}, \bench{RM3} and \bench{RM4} models.
-TBSM consists of an embedding layer implemented using DLRM and a time-series layer resembles an attention mechanism and contains its own neural networks.
+Table~\ref{table:datasets} presents the specifications of four open-sourced recommender models that were evaluated using \hotline.
+The models have varying numbers of sparse parameters, ranging from 5.1M for \bench{RM1} to 266M for \bench{RM3}.
+These models consist of a top and bottom multi-layer perceptron (MLP) with a deep learning attention layer for \bench{RM1}.
+On the other hand, \bench{RM2} and \bench{RM3} have more sparse features and larger embedding tables, making them embedding-dominated models. \bench{RM4} has an average-sized dense neural network and sparse embedding tables.
+Benchmarks such as Deep Learning (DLRM)~\cite{dlrm} and Time-based Sequence Models (TBSM)~\cite{tbsm} were used to train these models, with TBSM training the \bench{RM1} model and DLRM training the \bench{RM2}, \bench{RM3}, and \bench{RM4} models.